dropbox/dropbox-sdk-java/ReadMe.md

 1. Follow the instructions in the "Build from source" section above.
 2. Save your Dropbox API key in a file called "test.app".
 See: [Save your Dropbox API key](#save-your-dropbox-api-key), above.
-3. Compile and install the SDK into your local maven repo: `./gradlew install`
+3. Compile and install the SDK into your local maven repo: `./gradlew build`
-4. To compile all the examples: `(cd examples/ && ./gradlew classes`
+4. To compile all the examples: `cd examples/ && ./gradlew classes`
-5. To compile just one example: `(cd examples/ && ./gradlew :<example-name>:classes`
+5. To compile just one example: `cd examples/ && ./gradlew :<example-name>:classes`

 #### authorize

-This examples runs through the OAuth 2 authorization flow.
+This example runs through the OAuth 2 authorization flow.

 ```
 cd examples